Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-But the question on many people’s minds is, “Is Tinder supposed to just be for hookups, too?”
-Since Tinder is just an app, there’s no mission statement to tell you how you should use it.
+The common question on many people’s minds is, “Is Tinder just for casual hookups?
+Can it work for relationships too?”
+Look, Tinder is just an app, and it can spark all types of romantic connections, depending on where you are and how you use it.

-It’s rumored one of the founders stated that Tinder wasn’t hookup-oriented since women were less likely to look for hookups than men.
+It’s rumored one of the founders stated that Tinder wasn’t for hookups because women tend to be less likely to look for hookups online than men.

 A gay man once told me that when it comes to sex, men are the gas pedals and women are the brakes.
-“Imagine two gas pedals together,” he said.
+“Imagine two gas pedals together,” he said, referring to gay hookups.

 While it may be a stereotype and a generalization that women are less inclined to seek hookups, maybe it’s true — maybe Tinder is too full of “brakes” for it to ever be a straight hookup platform.

 Tinder is open-ended, and singles can take any path they want at any speed they like.
 They can start a mutual match, send a couple messages, and set up a date in real life.
 Or they can take longer to build a real romantic connection and find a compatible partner.

 We’ve heard of plenty of Tinder relationships happening over the years, so it’s clearly possible — just perhaps not as common as the hookups and one-night stands.

 “Tinder has a lot going